prog98rammer/PiTrol/README.md

 # PiTrol
 PiTrol is a project that allows you to monitor and control your Raspberry Pi over a web browser.

+# Tools & Resources
+We maintain our design planning and development process in a Waffle.io management board.
+Click [here](https://waffle.io/AlKass/PiTrol) to join the development board.

 # How to Contribute
 All contribution-related information can be found [here](Contribution.md)